Astronaut828/SmartContractResearch/MasterChefV2/README.md

     -   The staking contract would need to interact with the liquidity pool template to deposit and withdraw LP tokens, as well as the reward distribution mechanism to calculate and distribute rewards to stakers.
     -   Extensive testing to ensure the template is secure and interacts correctly with the liquidity pool template and the reward distribution mechanism.

+    ## TODO: create a diagram of users, contracts, and potential interactions

 -   **Metal frontend considerations to have a good UX**

     -   The frontend for the staking contract would need to display the staking pool, allow users to deposit and withdraw LP tokens, and show the rewards earned by staking.